Ioannis-Orkos/CLI-Scripting-Toolbox/docs/termux/README.md

 ## Guide Links

-> Termux wiki Tips and tricks about using Termux application and its packages [Link](https://wiki.termux.com/wiki/Main_Page) .
+> Termux wiki Tips and tricks about using Termux application and its packages [Link](https://wiki.termux.com/wiki/Main_Page).

 ## Introduction

-This guide provides a list of commands and installations required to set up Termux on an Android device, including package installations, SSH setup, VNC server, networking tools, and AI tools etc ...
+This guide provides a list of commands and tools for Termux on an Android device, including various programming tools, SSH, VNC servers, networking utilities, AI tools, and more.

 ## Contents